|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 After breakfast, we visit the historic Corfu city, including the jewish memorials.

-Day 21: Ferry to Saranda, Apollonia Ruinfields, Ardenica Monastery, To Tirana
+Day 21: Ferry to Sarande, Apollonia Ruinfields, Ardenica Monastery, To Tirana

-After breakfast we take the ferry back to the mainland and drive to Durres along the mountainous roads of the Albanian Riviera, enjoying the beautiful scenery and fantastic landscapes of Llogara National park and Ionian Coastline.
-We stop along the way to visit the huge roman ruinfield of Apolonia, which was founded in 588 BC by Greek colonists from Corfu and Corinth.
-The site initially occupied by Illyrian tribes and was perhaps the most important of the several classical towns of the area, an important port along the route between Rome and Byzantium.
+After breakfast, we take a ferry back to the mainland and drive to Durres along the mountainous roads of the Albanian Riviera, enjoying the beautiful scenery and fantastic landscapes of Llogara National park and Ionian Coastline.
+We stop at the fortress of Ali Pasha of Ioanina at Porto Palermo bay and continue on to Vlora near Independence House and Muradie Mosque for some photos.
+This is the second largest port city of Albania, where the Albanian Declaration of Independence was proclaimed on November 28, 1912.
+The city was for a short time the capital of Albania.
+Later we visit the huge Roman ruins of Apolonia, founded in 588 BCE by Greek colonists from Corfu and Corinth.
+The site was initially occupied by Illyrian tribes and was perhaps the most important of the several classical towns of the area, as well as an important port along the route between Rome and Byzantium.

 Day 22: Depart Tirana

 Today we say good bye to our new friends and the wonderful adventure we had as we transfer to the airport for our onward journey.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide